What I help with

 Grief is not a sign that something is wrong with you.
 It is a sign that something mattered.

 Grief is one of the most universal human experiences and one of the least talked about.
 It does not only follow bereavement.
 It can come with the end of a relationship, a change in health, a lost future or anything that once mattered and is now gone.
-Whatever your loss looks like, you do not have to carry it alone.
+Whatever your loss looks like, you do not have to deal with it alone.
 My guides below explore what grief is, why it moves the way it does, and how support can help.

 Grief is not just bereavement